-In this Policy "trade" is a broad concept and includes buying or selling securities or agreeing to do so, and granting lenders rights over listed or unlisted securities, or agreeing to do so, whether as principal or agent.
+In this Policy "trade" is a broad concept and includes buying or selling securities or agreeing to do so, and granting lenders rights over quoted or un-quoted securities, or agreeing to do so, whether as principal or agent.

 Trading may only be undertaken at certain times of the year - see Trading windows.